Clinical Decision Support. Based on 2026 AHA/ACC Acute PE Guidelines. For educational support only. Always apply clinical judgement.

 Cardiology / ECMO

-Tap to set your local number
+Tap to set local number

-PE Manager v1.0 · Last updated May 2026
+PE Manager v1.0 · Last reviewed May 2026

 Based on 2026 AHA/ACC Acute PE Guidelines